xenolito/WordPress_ChildTheme/readme.md

 After setup have been run, a configuration file is created `configSetup.json`.
 Since then, only `gulp` is needed to launch a local server with watch files.

+### TODO

+- Setup a prompt for parent theme name, so we can set our child theme's style.css pointing to the parent.
+- A way to prompt and setup the path to "httpdocs"